-- a) A Council report recommends-recommending Council creates a Section 86 Committee.
+- a) A Council report recommending Council creates a Section 86 Committee.
 This is prepared by Council officers, presented to a formal meeting of Council for Council's consideration and voted upon by Council.
-The result of that vote is known as the resolution of Council. - b) When Council creates a Section 86 Committee, it also resolves to grant to (or to delegate to) the Section 86 Committee certain functions, duties and powers of Council.
-This is done through what is known as an Instrument of Delegation.
-An Instrument of Delegation is a written document sealed by Council that states what functions, duties and powers Council has granted or delegated to the Section 86 Committee and any limitations imposed, or conditions on administrative/meeting and financial matters. have been placed by Council on the exercise of those functions, duties and powers by the Special Committee of Council. - c) Council must keep a register of delegations made to Section 86 Committees.
+The result of that vote is known as the resolution of Council. - b) When Council creates a Section 86 Committee, it also resolves to delegate to the Committee certain functions, duties and powers of Council.
+This is done through an Instrument of Delegation.
+An Instrument of Delegation is a written document sealed by Council that states what functions, duties and powers Council has delegated to the Section 86 Committee and any limitations or conditions on administrative and financial matters. - c) Council must keep a register of delegations made to Section 86 Committees.